-With Gen5 software, images can be captured by a “manual” mode for lower throughput, typically imaging a few samples at a time.
-“Experiment” mode automates image capture and analysis in multiple wells and can include both imaging and plate reading, plus other steps required for some live cell applications, like reagent injection, shaking and incubation.
-In both modes, the intuitive interface and automated functions like “find image”, Auto Exposure, Auto LED intensity, Autofocus (including image-based and laser autofocus) capturing images simple and efficient.
+With Gen5 software, images are captured by a manual mode for lower throughput, typically imaging a few samples at a time.
+Experiment mode automates image capture and analysis in multiple wells.
+This mode can also include both imaging and plate reading, plus other steps required for some live cell applications, like reagent injection, shaking, and incubation.
+Both modes offer the intuitive interface and automated functions like find image, auto exposure, auto LED intensity, autofocus (including image-based and laser autofocus).
+These functions ensure that image capture is simple and efficient.
 Live cell kinetic sequences can also be completely automated, from initial image capture through movie creation.
-Images captured in Gen5 are ready for automated processing an in-depth quantitative analysis.
+Images captured in Gen5 are ready for automated processing and in-depth quantitative analysis.

 Gen5’s manual mode interface (left) and experiment mode (right) 96-well image display.

-- Z-projection, which is essential for 3D imaging applications like spheroid, tumoroid and hanging droplet assays whose biology can’t be captured adequately with an objective’s typical depth of field.
+- Z-projection is essential for 3D imaging applications like spheroid, tumoroid, and hanging droplet assays where biology cannot be captured adequately with an objective typical depth of field.

 - Digital phase contrast overcomes the meniscus effect often seen in 96- and 384-well plates during brightfield imaging.
 Digital phase contrast is an enhancement technique that minimizes uneven illumination and creates a more consistent contrast across the image for better visualization.

 Gen5 offers powerful image analysis for a broad range of live and fixed cell imaging.
-Automated cell counting, label-free cell counting, transfection efficiency and nuclear translocation analyses are facilitated with features like dual masks for nuclear and cytoplasmic measurements, dynamic thresholding and custom object-level metrics.
+Automated cell counting, label-free cell counting, transfection efficiency, and nuclear translocation analyses are facilitated.
+Features include dual masks for nuclear and cytoplasmic measurements, dynamic thresholding, and custom object-level metrics.

-After image analysis, it’s common to annotate specific details in the image for publication or other documentation purposes.
-Gen5 has a built-in annotation tool, so there’s no need to export image files to another software package.
+After image analysis, it is common to annotate specific details in the image for publication or other documentation purposes.
+Gen5 has a built-in annotation tool, so there is no need to export image files to another software package.
 Live cell kinetics can be captured and a .wmv or .mp4 file generated automatically right within Gen5.
-Still images can be exported in a variety of common formats.
+Still images can be exported in many common formats.
 These features make publication-ready images and data from Gen5 available with a few clicks.

 Gen5 automatically generates video of time lapse images, like this from a label-free wound healing assay.

-See what other BioTek imaging users are doing!
-Search BioTek’s technical resources for citations, application notes, webinars and more, and peruse our Customer Spotlights for all the latest research using Augmented Microscopy.
+See what other Agilent BioTek imaging users are doing!
+Search the Agilent BioTe technical resources for citations, application notes, webinars and more, and peruse our Customer Spotlights for all the latest research using augmented microscopy.